Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Control & User Friendliness

-So, what about the performance in wet or with gloves?
+So, what about the performance in wet conditions or with gloves?
 Watch the following videos.
 Both displays perform pretty well.

 Garmin Edge 850 controllability with gloves and when wet